Quantum loop groups and $K$-theoretic stable envelopes: Appendix

 \begin{proposition} For any $\bv,\bw \in \nn$, the fixed point set $\CM_{\bv,\bw}^T$ is projective.

 \end{proposition}

 \begin{proof} Recall the proper map studied in \cite{Nak 0}

-It suffices to prove that $\CM_{\bv,\bw}^T$ lies in the inverse image of 0 under this map, or in other words, that any $G_{\bv}$-invariant algebraic function on the set of quadruples $(X_e,Y_e,A_i,B_i)_{e \in E, i\in I}$ vanishes on any $T$-fixed quadruple.
+It suffices to prove that $\CM_{\bv,\bw}^T$ lies in the inverse image of 0 under this map, or in other words, that any non-constant $G_{\bv}$-invariant algebraic function on the set of quadruples $(X_e,Y_e,A_i,B_i)_{e \in E, i\in I}$ vanishes on $T$-fixed quadruples.
 However, all such functions are polynomial expressions in the following particular types of functions

 \begin{itemize}

 \item trace of any polynomial in $X_e,Y_e$, and

 \item matrix coefficients of compositions of the form $A_i (\text{polynomial in }X_e,Y_e )B_j$